water4699/persona-shard/README.md

 ```

 This tells Vercel:
-- Install dependencies in the root directory
+- Install Hardhat dependencies in the root directory
-- Change to frontend directory and run vite build
+- Switch to frontend directory for React app build
+- Install frontend dependencies and build with Vite
 - Serve the built files from `frontend/dist/`
 - Handle client-side routing with SPA fallback